JanSkn/complex-row-pattern-matching/README.md

 > DBrex will listen to your database table as long as the container is running.
 Stop the container if not needed.

 > [!WARNING]
-> When using Docker, make sure to mount a volume with `-v dbrex:/app/dbrex/data` in your Docker command.
+> 1) When using Docker, make sure to mount a volume with `-v dbrex:/app/dbrex/data` in your Docker command.
 This step is crucial as without it DBrex restarts all computations after container restart.
+>
+> 2) If you are on Linux, make sure to add `--add-host=host.docker.internal:host-gateway`

 **Example Docker Command**: